 I'm relying deeply on the features and promise of the Google Cloud Platform.
 I can work high up on the tool chain with little or no effort.

-Most importantly I use a BPM engine (Camunda) to abstract away application logic and ochestrate the micro-services that make up my applications.
+Crucially, I use a BPM engine (Camunda) to abstract away application logic and orchestrate the micro-services that make up my applications.

 That and the reliance on a reactive and functional style is already reaping rewards for my clients and my indie-hacker projects.
 I'm launching complete applications in a few days with only a few hundred lines of code and a BPM diagram.